Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

-With stronger AR(1) persistence ($\rho = 0.8$), the performance of all estimators suffers.
+With stronger AR(1) persistence (bottom panel, $\rho = 0.8$), the performance of all estimators suffers.
 Bias for central $\abs{d}$ values exceeds 0.40 for most methods and MSE values increase by an order of magnitude.
 The ELW estimator has the smallest uniform bias ($\approx 0.416$), while the Velasco estimator exhibits bias around 0.500 for most $d$ values.
-The LW estimator's behavior is somewhat erratic, with the lowest bias of all estimators at $d=1.2$ but the highest bias of all at $d = 2.2$ and $d = -2.2$.
+The LW estimator's behavior is somewhat erratic, with essentially the lowest bias of all estimators at $d=1.2$ but the highest bias of all at $d = 2.2$ and $d = -2.2$.
 As before, the performance of 2ELW is similar to ELW for central values of $d$, but it fails more severely for large negative $d$.

-In terms of overall robustness to AR(1) dynamics, the exact methods (ELW and 2ELW) show the most stability.
+In terms of overall robustness to AR(1) dynamics, the exact methods (ELW and 2ELW) show the most stability across the parameter space.
 Their performance degrades smoothly as autocorrelation increases.
-Although the behavior of the Velasco estimator is also very uniform across $d$ values, the bias and MSE is generally higher than that of ELW and 2ELW, while the HC estimator shows intermediate robustness and more sensitivity under antipersistence.
-The standard LW estimator is the most vulnerable to autocorrelation when $\abs{d}$ is large.
-Among these estimators, we therefore recommend using exact local Whittle methods when contamination from AR(1) dynamics is a concern, with the exception of 2ELW when strong antipersistence is expected.
-Researchers may also consider the local polynomial Whittle estimator of \cite{andrews-sun-2004}, noting that this method is also designed for stationary processes with $\abs{d} < 0.5$.
+Although the behavior of the Velasco estimator is also very uniform across $d$ values, the bias and MSE are generally higher than those of ELW and 2ELW, while the HC estimator shows intermediate robustness and more sensitivity under antipersistence.
+The standard LW and LWLFC estimators are most vulnerable to autocorrelation when $\abs{d}$ is large, noting that such values are beyond their valid range.
+However, the exact methods' stability reflects their wider range of validity rather than robustness to short-run dynamics: within the stationary range they do not improve on the standard LW estimator, whose bias at central $d$ is marginally smaller (e.g., at $d = 0$ with $\rho = 0.8$, $0.406$ for LW against $0.416$ for ELW).
+Among these estimators, we therefore recommend using exact local Whittle methods whenever the likely range of $d$ is uncertain, with the exception of 2ELW when strong antipersistence is possible.
+Researchers may also consider the local polynomial Whittle estimator of \cite{andrews-sun-2004}, which is designed to reduce this short-run bias at the cost of higher variance, though it is restricted to stationary processes with $\abs{d} < 0.5$.
 Using a more conservative or data-driven bandwidth is another simple step towards robustness.

+Additional robustness simulations reported in Appendix~\ref{sec:appendix:robustness} indicate that this ranking is invariant to the short-run form (MA(1) and ARMA(1,1))---with the magnitude of the bias being largely driven by proximity to an autoregressive unit root---and to heavy-tailed and conditionally heteroskedastic innovations.